Airstream Basecamp travel trailer. Credit: Lauren Braden

-To camp in the woods is to experience the great outdoors in every way… the cold rain that drips on your nose as its squeezes through your tent’s seams in a downpour, or feeling your way to the outhouse at midnight and hoping that shrub you stumbled into wasn’t poison oak.
+To camp in the woods is to experience the great outdoors in every way… the cold rain that drips on your nose as it squeezes through your tent’s seams, or feeling your way to the outhouse at midnight and hoping that shrub you stumbled into wasn’t poison oak.
 After all, "roughing it" is what makes camping so fun!
 Isn’t it?

 Camping in style

 The Basecamp is Airstream’s entry-level camper, compact and lightweight enough to be towed by many mid-sized SUVs.
 But retains all the throwback charm and modern features that make Airstreams so beloved.
 Two banquette couches with storage convert to a comfy king-sized bed that fit all three of us.
 There’s a tiny bathroom with a shower, plus a kitchen with sink, microwave, fridge and two-burner stove.
 Hot water, heat and air conditioning, modern LED lighting, USB ports and Bluetooth speakers complete the package, all efficiently packed into the space of a walk-in closet on wheels.
 The Basecamp screams retro cool, but the price tag hurts: A new one will set you back $36,000.

 Our new friend Jack would return a few more times as we noviced our way through leveling our camper and hooking up the water and electricity cables.
 Once those setup tasks were out of the way, though, the fire was soon crackling and marshmallows were toasting.
 After a few games of ring toss, we cooked up some quesadillas and snacked on s’mores.
 There was no tent in sight, but we were camping.